JohnEarnest/Mako/docs/makoBasics.md

 	2663 words, 10.402 kb.
 	Hello, World!

 The only definintion here we're really interested in is that of our `main` word.
-We can instruct Maker to only print a disassembly of a specific word by using the `--word` flag and specifying the word we're interested in seeing:
+We can instruct Maker to only print a disassembly of a specific word by using the `--word` flag and specifying the word we want to see:

 	java Maker examples/Hello.fs --word main
 	00117: (main)           JUMP 133